realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 }
 ```

-based on the above file we know that `if val == 0xdeadbeef` , we get suid with bash shell , that the way.
+based on the above file we know that `if val == 0xdeadbeef` , we get suid with bash shell , that's the way.
 by analysis on c file , `buf` variable is user manipulative by `scanf()` , but its also format specifier with `%24s` (24 Bytes) and actual `buf` declared with 20 Bytes

 ```